Applied Mechanical Engineering BSc (Hons) top-up

 The course is designed for you to learn and develop a comprehensive understanding of the mechanical, materials and mathematical (analytical) sciences; approaches to design and product lifecycle; and managerial procedures that provide a basis for working professionally and effectively.

 The top-up degree is composed of several linked modules that are delivered over the academic year.
 A major component of the degree is the individual project, which is bespoke in design and allows you to put into practice and further develop the skills that they have learnt in the modules.
 The individual project is practical in nature and based on a research inspired engineering problem with a professional approach.

 Individual Project Introduction – 10 credits

-The aim of this module is to provide preparation for a student to undertake a substantial individual project.
+The aim of this module is to prepare you to undertake a substantial individual project.
 Successful completion of the module will require methodical planning, record keeping and self-management, effective communication and delivery of report.